 One of the newest East Dublin master-planned tracts, on the northeast edge of the city near the San Ramon line.
 Recent post-2010 single-family construction with the newest school assignments.
 Strongest case: the newest housing stock in Dublin, the newest school campuses, lower deferred maintenance.
 Watch: the highest current Mello-Roos exposure of any Dublin sub-area (newest bonds have the longest remaining terms), reserve study adequacy in a still-young HOA, and the slope-and-drainage items common to all East Dublin hillside tracts.

-Schools shape the buyer pool in Dublin more than in most Tri-Valley cities, because the district doubled in enrollment between 2015 and today and is still building new campuses.
+Schools shape the Dublin buyer pool more than in most Tri-Valley cities, and here too the dividing line is new construction.
+Dublin Unified doubled in enrollment between 2015 and today and is still opening campuses, which is why the East Dublin tracts and West Dublin feed different schools and why the Dublin High versus Emerald High question follows the same east-west line as the housing stock.
 The dedicated Schools section below walks through district structure, the Dublin High vs Emerald High split, and typical school assignment by sub-neighborhood.

 Dublin Unified School District (DUSD) serves about 12,800 students across 16 schools: seven TK-5 elementaries, one K-8 (Cottonwood Creek), one TK-8 opening 2026 (Shamrock Hills), two middle schools (Eleanor Murray Fallon, Wells), two comprehensive high schools (Dublin High and Emerald High), one continuation high school (Valley High), the DHS Middle College, and the York Alternative Learning Center.
 Niche grades the district A+ overall (A+ Academics, A+ College Prep, A Teachers).
 Per the most recent state CAASPP results, 75% of DUSD students are proficient in math and 78% in reading, with a 97% district graduation rate.
 PublicSchoolReview ranks DUSD #43 of 1,932 California districts (top 5%); the California School Dashboard and EdData track the same numbers.